seanmacavaney/zlib-state/README.md

 Very basic decompression object that's picky and unforgiving.

-Based on my benchmarking, this can iterate over gzip files faster then python's gzip.
+Based on my benchmarking, this can iterate over gzip files faster than python's gzip.

 A typical usage pattern looks like: